|The Public Paperfolding History Project

-Both the design and its use as skittles in the game of domino rally are illustrated in 'Jeux et Jouet du Jeune Age' by Gaston Tissandier, which was published by G Masson in Paris in 1884.
+Both the design and its use as skittles in a game of similar to the game now usually played with dominos are illustrated in 'Jeux et Jouet du Jeune Age' by Gaston Tissandier, which was published by G Masson in Paris in 1884.

 The design also appears in a section devoted to toys made from playing cards in 'Pour Amuser Les Petits' by Tom Tit, which was published in Paris in 1894.
 (Bottom left of the page shown below.)